atulpatel9180/EDA-and-report-Generation-through-pandas_profiling/README.md

-# EDA and ReportGeneration through pandas_profiling library
+# EDA and ReportGeneration through pandas_profiling module
-Objective: Perform automatically EDA and generate report in html format automatically using ProfileReport module of class pandas_profiling
+Objective: Perform automatically EDA and generate report in html format automatically using Python module pandas_profiling

 **This module is going to:
 1. Summarize dataset